 Route-Based Scheduling (Capacity & Priority): Recurring service is scheduled on a route.
 A visit is fulfilled when service is completed during your service window—or on the next available date if weather, access, or safety prevents service.
 Exact arrival times are not guaranteed.

 When a visit is skipped, the next visit often takes longer.
-This isn't just due to grass growth, but from
+This isn't just due to grass growth, but from seasonal debris (leaves/pine needles), edging buildup, weeds, and extra cleanup.
+Even in slower months, properties accumulate work that must be "caught up" to maintain our professional standards.

 Route Consistency & Pricing: Your recurring per-visit rate is priced for consistent service at your selected frequency and for properties kept in normal maintenance condition.
 Skipping or rescheduling does not entitle you to a discounted “catch-up” rate on the next visit.
 If extra time is required due to skipped service, a Cleanup rate and/or one-time Reset Fee may apply at our discretion.